-Button / Menu item Description 1 The phase selection must be carried out in accordance with the actual type of connection.
-It is also possible to test several she the phases at the cable termination). menu permits the selection of more t The phase selection menu must ther n be closed using . υĻ The set voltage range limits the max the test. rms of the relevant standards (such as the VDE 0276), which may ever differ from the local regulations or standards, the following PVC cable ≤3 kV PE medium voltage cable ≤5 kV PE high voltage cable ≤10 kV ( In the relevant standards (e.g. VDE 0 fied within a range of 1 to 90 minutes.
-0276), the test duration of a sheath to 10 minutes depending on the cable
+Button / Menu item Description 人 The phase selection must be carried out in accordance with the actual type of connection. eaths at once to save time.
+To this end, ne selection of more than one option.
+The phase selection menu must the n be closed using 🔼. υţ The set voltage range limits the maximum voltage that can be set during the test.
+In terms of the relevant standards (showever differ from the local regular guidelines are specified: PVC cable ≤3 kV PE medium voltage cable ≤5 kV PE high voltage cable ≤10 kV ( In the relevant standards (e.g. VDE cified within a range of 1 to 90 minutes.
+0276), the test duration of a sheath to 10 minutes depending on the cable / \( \Delta\) 1 - r confirmation of the test voltage, the the set slew rate until it reaches the be paused and resumed.
+In the Manual setting, the increase manually with the rotary control and value as quickly as possible without voltage then remains at this level ur increased or decreased. the test object is charged to the set requiring confirmation.
+The test